 Seth von Koss was a man of the Empire, a knight of the Order of the Blood Dragon.
 When transformed into a servant of darkness, he fought at Walach's side for years.
 After the horrible truth about the Blood Dragons was discovered and the Empire's Templar Knights finally razed the Blood Keep, Seth was among the many to escape into the surrounding countryside.
 Although the Order had fallen, it was not extinguished, and Seth remains one of many surviving vampires who still fight to this day in the name of the Blood Dragon.

 When Seth von Koss fled the ruins of Blood Keep, he sought out his younger brother Dimitri.
 The two had not seen each other in decades, and truth be told, Dimitri believed his brother to be long dead, killed in service to the Empire.
 So when Seth showed up at Dimitri's door it was at first a joyous reunion.
 But Seth could not hide what he was for long and, although horrified, Dimitri could not turn his brother away.
 This was his undoing, and eventually Seth cursed his brother with vampirism.

 Marduk is the cousin of Dimitri and Seth von Koss.
 Whereas Seth gained his vampirism directly from the blood of Harkon, Marduk was turned by Dimitri.
 Being so many generations removed from the source bloodline, the vampirism has had a maddening effect.
-Marduk has become a brutal, nearly feral killer, barely able to be controlled by his brothers.
+Marduk has become a brutal, nearly feral killer, barely able to be controlled by his cousins.